North American Tile Cleaning Organization Logo

 Use only dry powdered cement based grout for your new grout.
 Mix the grout to a peanut butter consistency.
 You should be able to be able to grab the grout out of the bucket without having it ooze out between your fingers.
 Follow the manufactures instructions when mixing the grout and it is very important to not have too much water mixed in with the grout.
 Watery grout will not set properly and will be weak soft grout that will not last for a long period of time.

 Apply the grout with a rubber float and force the grout deep into all of the grout lines.
 Forcing the grout deep into the grout lines will ensure that there is good coverage of grout in all of the grout lines.
 Only apply grout to one small wall at a time.
 You do not want the grout to dry hard before you clean it with a sponge.
 For larger walls you may have to apply the grout to only one half of a wall at a time.
-Do not apply the grout to the entire shower before trying to clean the excess grout with a sponge.
-This is a common DIY mistake and the grout will become impossible to clean up and remove and can ruin the shower.
-Fighting with hardened grout and trying to remove it off the face of the tiles is no fun so it is better to only apply grout to small sections of the shower at a time.

 After you have applied the grout to one section of the shower then wipe the tiles clean with a sponge.
 Using a damp sponge only wipe a small area before rinsing out your sponge in your bucket of water.